NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Related Work

-\textbf{Learning-based Methods for Treatment Effect Estimation.} Recent methods to estimate treatment effects have largely been based on multi-headed NN models equipped with regularizers~\citep{ihdp_dataset,balance_reg,dragon_net,dr_net,chu_balanced,tarnet,yoon2018ganite,continuous_ganite}.
-To find treatment effects under multiple treatment values and continuous dosage for each treatment, \citep{dr_net} devised an NN architecture with multiple heads for multiple treatments, and multiple sub-heads from each of the treatment-specific heads to model (discretized) dosage values.
-CFRNet~\citep{tarnet} proposed a two-headed NN architecture with a regularizer that forced representations of treatment and control groups to be close to each other, in order to adjust for confounding features before forwarding the representation to treatment-specific heads.
-Extending CFRNet architecture,~\citep{balance_reg} proposed an additional regularizer to adjust for confounding by forcing both treatment-specific heads to have same baseline outcomes (i.e., for any data point, both treatment-specific heads should output same value).
-In Dragonnet ~\citep{dragon_net}, along with two heads for predicting treatment-specific (potential) outcomes, an additional head to predict treatment value was also used; this allowed pre-treatment covariates to be used in predicting potential outcomes.
-Assuming that potential outcomes are strongly related,~\citep{curth2021on} proposed techniques that improve existing models using the structural similarities between potential outcomes.
-All of these methods, however, have a fixed architecture design and can hence address observational data from certain causal models.
-Our approach is also NN-based but uses a neurosymbolic approach to automatically synthesize an architecture (or a flow of program primitives), thereby providing it a capability to work across observational data from different causal models conveniently.
+\textbf{Representation Learning-based Methods:} Recent methods to estimate causal effects are largely been based on multi-head NN architectures (NN architectures which branch out into different heads for different treatments) equipped with regularizers~\cite{tarnet,dragon_net,curth2021on,dr_net,chu_balanced}.
+CFR~\cite{tarnet} is a two-headed NN architecture with a regularizer that forces latent representations of treatment and control groups close to each other to adjust confounding features.
+Dragonnet~\cite{dragon_net} is a two-headed NN architecture with a regularizer that predicts treatment value from latent representations; this allows pre-treatment covariates to be used in predicting potential outcomes.
+Considering multiple treatment values and continuous dosage for each treatment, \cite{dr_net} devised an NN architecture with multiple heads for multiple treatments, and multiple sub-heads from each of the treatment-specific heads to model (discretized) dosage values.
+Assuming that potential outcomes are strongly related,~\cite{curth2021nonparametric,curth2021on} proposed techniques that improve existing models using the structural similarities between potential outcomes.
+These methods, however, have a fixed architecture design, and each addresses a specific problem in estimating causal effects.
+Our approach is also NN-based but uses a neurosymbolic approach to automatically synthesize an architecture, allowing it to generate different programs for different observational data.
+Causal discovery-based effect estimation and generative modeling-based effect estimation are discussed in Appendix \S~\ref{sec additional related work} along with the differences between NPS and neural architecture search (NAS).